ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wcaej.md

 1. Choose the **Editor** role for each user, then click **Add**.

-## Instruct developers to create an API key
+## Ask developers to create an API key
 {: #cloud-setup-wcaej-create-api-key}
 {: step}